KiCad/kicad-doc/src/rest/cvpcb/source/cvpcb.rst

 are now managed.

-The image below shows the footprint library table editing dialog which can be opened by invoking the “Library Tables” entry from the "Preferences" menu.
+The image below shows the footprint library table editing dialog which can be opened by invoking the "Library Tables" entry from the "Preferences" menu.

 |10000000000003E40000028C68557401_png|